confidential-computing/governance/SIGs/GRC/publications/Verifier_Governance.md

 # Forces

 The Verifier is upstream of all Confidential Computing offerings that utilize it as it is required for  Remote Attestation.
 It is also one of the roots of trust for all Confidential Computing results.
-Depending on individual circumstances, the Verifier Hardware Operator, the Verifier Service and the Verifier Tenant are all potential threat vectors.
+Depending on individual circumstances, the Verifier System Operator, the Verifier Service and the Verifier Tenant are all potential threat vectors.
 Finally, Verifiers often serve multiple mutually distrustful Tenants.

 The following considerations thus become important subjects of Verifier governance: